serraict/vine-floriday-adapter/docs/cli_documentation.md

  Usage: floridayvine [OPTIONS] COMMAND [ARGS]...

 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ *  --minio-endpoint            TEXT  [env var: MINIO_ENDPOINT] [default: None] [required]                                                            │
-│ *  --minio-access-key          TEXT  [env var: MINIO_ACCESS_KEY] [default: None] [required]                                                          │
-│ *  --minio-secret-key          TEXT  [env var: MINIO_SECRET_KEY] [default: None] [required]                                                          │
 │ --install-completion          Install completion for the current shell.                                                                              │
 │ --show-completion             Show completion for the current shell, to copy it or customize the installation.                                       │
 │ --help                        Show this message and exit.                                                                                            │
 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ db                                                                                                                                                   │
 │ floriday                                                                                                                                             │
-│ minio                                                                                                                                                │
 │ sync                                                                                                                                                 │
 │ version                                                                                                                                              │
 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯